Resource limits for Azure NetApp Files

 For more information, see Capacity management FAQs.

 Azure NetApp Files volumes have a limit called maxfiles.
 The maxfiles limit is the number of files a volume can contain.
+Linux file systems refer to the limit as inodes.
 The maxfiles limit for an Azure NetApp Files volume is indexed based on the size (quota) of the volume.
 The maxfiles limit for a volume increases or decreases at the rate of 20 million files per TiB of provisioned volume size.

 The service dynamically adjusts the maxfiles limit for a volume based on its provisioned size.
 For example, a volume configured initially with a size of 1 TiB would have a maxfiles limit of 20 million.
 Subsequent changes to the size of the volume would result in an automatic readjustment of the maxfiles limit based on the following rules: